Stand up against bullying this Pink Shirt Day.

 To "Kōrero Mai, Kōrero Atu, Mauri Tū, Mauri Ora – Speak Up, Stand Together, Stop Bullying" in your workplace, register to take part in Pink Shirt Day, and be the first to know when new resources are launched.

-Research shows New Zealand has high rates of workplace bullying, affecting one in five of us.
-Each year, more and more workplaces get involved in Pink Shirt Day, seeing it as a great opportunity to celebrate diversity, raise awareness and understanding of bullying and take action to prevent it – all while having a heap of Pink Shirt Day fun.
+Each year, more and more workplaces get involved in Pink Shirt Day, seeing it as a great opportunity to celebrate diversity, raise awareness and understanding of bullying, and take action to prevent it – all while having a heap of Pink Shirt Day fun.

 Back to calendar